MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 11. Press **Save**

+    Leave this flow tab open for the next task.
 You flow should look approximately like the following:

 ![Power Automate visitor notification flow](media/4-power-automate-notify.PNG)